bnnm/wwiser-utils/doc/NAMES.md

 Since the list keeps growing it's useful to repeat some steps so newer names have a chance to contribute.
 For example, after using `words.py` we later reverse `BGM_Sine_1khz`.
 Then calling `words.py` again with a bunch of formats variations revealed `BGM_Stop_1khz`, `Ot_1khz`, `BGM_Set_Ot_1khz`, and so on.

 ### handle bus names
 While generally not very interesting, audio buses' names can also be reversed.
 But annoyingly enough they follow slightly different rules.
-Reversable (event/variable/etc) names can only contain lowercase letters, numbers, underscore `_` and cannot start with a number, but buses do allow spaces, start with numbers, and possibly some symbols like `()`.
+Reversable (event/variable/etc) names can only contain lowercase letters, numbers, underscore `_` and cannot start with a number, but buses do allow spaces, start with numbers, and some extra symbols like `()-`.

 By default *wwiser* ignores bus rules (improves overall output), but you can enable them by adding `= 0` after a name:
 ```